Hello. Thanks for stopping by.

 I have a wide range of interests, based on everything in general and nothing in particular… if it’s funny, insightful, curious or just plain bizarre, I will probably find it interesting.

 After nearly 30 years teaching in many different schools, I started looking for other challenges.
 From 2016 to 2019 I worked with EdTechTeam as Director of Learning for Australia and NewZealand.
-Then in May 2019 I took a role with the education team at Google Sydney as a Program Manager for G Suite Adoption.
+In May 2019 I took on a role with the education team at Google Sydney as a Program Manager for Workspace Adoption.
 If you want to know more about the things I’ve done professionally, you could check out my LinkedIn profile.

 In case you haven’t worked it out by now, yes, I’m a bit of a geek.
 However, I can be an unusually social geek, so feel free to drop me a comment or just say hello.
 If you like what you see on this blog, feel free to add a comment to one of the posts.